Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/32524

 dc.description.abstractCritical environmental justice (EJ) scholars, focused on the role of race, gender, capital, colonization, and power as key to environmental injustice, argue that EJ thinking and practice should move past the traditional focus on liberal and state-based remedies.
 There are many scholarly accounts of critical EJ, but no systematic examinations of such views in practice.
 This paper reports on a survey of the meanings of EJ circulating among activists and scholars globally.
 Using Q method, we found strong agreement with this more critical framing of EJ – representing an important development of EJ as a global discourse.
 At the same time, we found important differences in terms of knowledge and standpoints, participation, the liberal state, EJ praxis, and the politics of disruption.
-We argue that this heterogeneity of perspectives, within a generally critical approach, reflects the context-specificity, evolution and expanding reach of EJ and reflects the field’s overarching ethos of plurality.en_AU
+We argue that this heterogeneity of perspectives, within a generally critical approach, reflects the context-specificity, evolution and expanding reach of EJ and reflects the field’s overarching ethos of plurality.en

-dc.rightsCopyright All Rights Reserveden_AU
+dc.rightsCopyright All Rights Reserveden

-dc.subjectenvironmental justiceen_AU
+dc.subjectenvironmental justiceen

-dc.subject.asrcANZSRC FoR code::44 HUMAN SOCIETYen_AU
+dc.subject.asrcANZSRC FoR code::44 HUMAN SOCIETYen

 dc.identifier.doi10.25910/yycm-w957